-"(1) Programs to promote awareness of the incidence of rape, acquaintance rape, and other sexual offenses of a criminal nature that involve cadets or other Academy personnel.
+^{a}(1) Programs to promote awareness of the incidence of rape, acquaintance rape, and other sexual offenses of a criminal nature that involve cadets or other Academy personnel.

-"(2) Procedures that a cadet should follow in the case of an occurrence of sexual harassment or sexual violence, includingvictim should contact; and
+"(2) Procedures that a cadet should follow in the case of an occurrence of sexual harassment or sexual violence, including-

-"(A) if the cadet chooses to report an occurrence of sexual harassment or sexual violence, a specification of the person or persons to whom the alleged offense should be reported and the options for confidential reporting;
+including- "(A) if the cadet chooses to report an occurrence of sexual harassment or sexual violence, a specification of the person or persons to whom the alleged offense should be reported and the options for confidential reporting;

-(B) a specification of any other person whom the
+"(B) a specification of any other person whom the victim should contact; and

-"(C) procedures on the preservation of evidence poten-

-tially necessary for proof of criminal sexual assault.
+"(C) procedures on the preservation of evidence potentially necessary for proof of criminal sexual assault.